Menu

 Rust-Oleum 301012 Concrete Patch & Repair, 24 oz, Gray

-• Two-part, industrial-strength epoxy permanently bonds concrete without shrinking or cracking
+• Two-part industrial-strength epoxy bonds without shrinking or cracking

 Wide cracks exceeding 1/2 inch and shallow potholes are beyond the capability of polyurethane sealants - they need a trowel-grade mortar with structural fill volume.
 [5] The Rust-Oleum 301012 Concrete Patch & Repair delivers a two-part epoxy mortar at $35.39 that fills voids up to 1 inch wide and 1 inch deep, then cures without shrinkage.
 The gray color matches standard concrete well, and the 8-hour return-to-coat time means a weekend repair can be sealed or painted the same day.